chrisntr/MonoMobile.Extensions/readme.txt

 Fixes:
  - Fixed an issue where iterating the AddressBook without a query would always return aggregate contacts, regardless of PreferContactAggregation
+ - Fixed an AddressBook crash with the latest version of MonoTouch

 Release 2